Shanzayousaf/wedding_invitation/README.md

 ## 🔐 Security Notes

-- Guest IDs are case-sensitive (INV001, not inv001)
-- Admin access is protected by a hidden button
-- All data is currently mock/demo data
+- Content is static and contains no guest data
+- Always serve over HTTPS to protect WhatsApp deeplinks
-- For production, integrate with your backend API
+- Integrate with your own backend if you later add RSVP capture or auth

 ## 🚢 Deployment